woohoolabs/zen/README.md

 We only mentioned so far how to configure the compilation, but we haven't talked about container configuration.
 This can be done by returning an array of objects extending the `AbstractContainerConfig` class in the `getContainerConfigs()` method.
-Let's see an [example]((https://github.com/woohoolabs/zen/blob/master/Config/AbstractContainerConfig.php)) for the `MyContainerConfig` class too!
+Let's see an [example]((https://github.com/woohoolabs/zen/blob/master/Config/AbstractContainerConfig.php)) for the container configuration too!

 ```php
 class MyContainerConfig extends AbstractContainerConfig